Close

 It’s difficult to pinpoint exactly what net worth warrants a trust.
 But, as a general rule, if your assets are valued over $100,000, you should seriously consider one.
 Furthermore, if you want to be absolutely certain that your estate is distributed according to your wishes, you need a trust.
 Without one, your family may be forced to attend probate court and lengthy proceedings could tie your assets up for months.

-What are the benefits of a trust?
+What Are the Benefits of a Trust?

-1. Control
+1. Control Your Financial Future

 As we stated earlier, a trust gives you much greater control over your assets.
 A will indicates how you’d like your assets used when you pass.
 A trust, on the other hand, is a legal framework that ensures your assets are used exactly as you wish.
 By avoiding probate court, your heirs don’t have to bicker, battle, or wait for your assets to be distributed.

-2. Privacy
+2. Protect Your Privacy

 When you’re estate planning, your goal is to leave your family as much of your wealth as possible.

+When you’re estate planning, your goal is to leave your family as much of your wealth as possible.
 With a living trust, you’re able to better ensure that your assets are shielded from lawsuits, creditors, and debt collectors.
 Additionally, some trusts can be used to reduce your tax burden.
 Because of this, estate planning is about creating a legal roadmap to preserve your wealth, keep it private, and distribute it fairly.

 Are you ready to get started?